 As discussed in Section 5.5, the City of St. Helens owns two primary properties and have completed significant planning efforts for potential developments on both.
-The two properties are the Riverfront District and the Industrial Business District.
+The two properties are the Riverfront District and the Industrial Business Park.
 Locations and summaries for these developments can be found in Section 5.5.
-This section summarizes the proposed wastewater infrastructure to serve both of these development properties.

 Wastewater loading for these developments was established in Section 2 of this report and can be found in Appendix B. Pipeline improvements are sized based on the planning criteria established in Section 2.
+This section summarizes the proposed wastewater infrastructure to serve both development properties.